Mesa-based eVisit has big plans. The company believes it has the key to solving what they see as the second-biggest problem in the world — healthcare.

-Forrester Research recently named eVisit the solo Leader in virtual care platforms after a rigorous review. eVisit was evaluated based on 28 criteria, and the company received the highest possible scores in 13 of them.
+After a rigorous review, Forrester Research recently named eVisit the solo Leader in virtual care platforms. eVisit was evaluated based on 28 criteria, and the company received the highest possible scores in 13 of them.

 According to the Forrester report, “eVisit nails the platform side with its robust clinical interoperability, differentiated UI, and strong support for billing and reimbursement processes.”

-This is great news, says Romney, because it signals the accomplishment of one of eVisits major goals — to become the U.S. market leader in healthcare.
+This is great news, says eVisit CTO Miles Romney, because it signals the accomplishment of one of eVisits major goals — to become the U.S. market leader in healthcare.

 “It’s validation that we are on the right track,” Romney says.

-By 2050, eVisit envisions the ultimate approach to preventative healthcare, or “proactive healthcare,” according to eVisit CTO Miles Romney.
-Romney says the company’s road map leads to their ultimate goal that every person should have access to health care.
+By 2050, eVisit envisions the ultimate approach to preventative healthcare, or “proactive healthcare,” according to Romney.
+He says the company’s road map leads to the ultimate goal that every person should have access to health care.

 “The shower begins and as hot water hits, one already feels the positive effects,” according to a summary on eVisit’s website.

 But that’s a couple decades away.
 Right now, they’re working on fixing the telehealth system.

 Romney says there were (and still are) several problems with telehealth before eVisit came on the scene.
 The first problem was that telehealth companies weren’t working with healthcare providers and organizations.
 Each telehealth company has its own system with its own providers.
 When someone sees a provider from one of these companies, they’re meeting with a doctor they’ve never seen before and who doesn’t have many details of the patient’s medical history.
 In 2016, 20 million people saw a doctor they’d never met.